Right-hand rule: Coordinates

-For right-handed coordinates, the right thumb points along the z-axis in the positive direction and the curling motion of the fingers of the right hand represents a motion from the first or x-axis to the second or y-axis.
-When viewed from the top or z-axis the system is counter-clockwise.
+For right-handed coordinates, if the thumb of a person's right hand points along the z-axis in the positive direction (third coordinate vector), then the fingers curl from the positive x-axis (first coordinate vector) toward the positive y-axis (second coordinate vector).
+When viewed at a position along the positive z-axis, the ¼ turn from the positive x- to the positive y-axis is counter-clockwise.

-For left-handed coordinates, the left thumb points along the z-axis in the positive direction and the curling motion of the fingers of the left hand represent a motion from the first or x-axis to the second or y-axis.
-When viewed from the top or z-axis the system is clockwise.
+For left-handed coordinates, the above description of the axes is the same, except using the left hand; and the ¼ turn is clockwise.

 Interchanging the labels of any two axes reverses the handedness.
-Reversing the direction of one axis (or of all three axes) also reverses the handedness.
-(If the axes do not have a positive or negative direction then handedness has no meaning.)
-Reversing two axes amounts to a 180° rotation around the remaining axis.
+Reversing the direction of one axis (or three axes) also reverses the handedness.
+Reversing two axes amounts to a 180° rotation around the remaining axis, also preserving the handedness.
+These operations can be composed to give repeated changes of handedness.
+(If the axes do not have a positive or negative direction, then handedness has no meaning.)

 Rotations

 A rotating body

 In mathematics, a rotating body is commonly represented by a pseudovector along the axis of rotation.
 The length of the vector gives the speed of rotation and the direction of the axis gives the direction of rotation according to the right-hand rule: right fingers curled in the direction of rotation and the right thumb pointing in the positive direction of the axis.
-This allows some easy calculations using the vector cross-product.
+This allows some simple calculations using the vector cross-product.
 No part of the body is moving in the direction of the axis arrow.
-By coincidence, if the thumb is pointing north, Earth rotates in a prograde direction according to the right-hand rule.
+If the thumb is pointing north, Earth rotates according to the right-hand rule (prograde motion).
 This causes the Sun, Moon, and stars to appear to revolve westward according to the left-hand rule.

-Helices and screws
+Helixes and screws

 A helix is a curved line formed by a point rotating around a center while the center moves up or down the z-axis.
-Helices are either right- or left-handed, with curled fingers giving the direction of rotation and thumb giving the direction of advance along the z-axis.
+Helices are either right or left handed with curled fingers giving the direction of rotation and thumb giving the direction of advance along the z-axis.

-The threads of a screw are helix and therefore screws can be right- or left-handed.
-The rule is this: if a screw is right-handed (most screws are) point your right thumb in the direction you want the screw to go and turn the screw in the direction of your curled right fingers.
+The threads of a screw are helical and therefore screws can be right- or left-handed.
+To properly fasten or unfasten a screw, one applies the above rules: if a screw is right-handed, pointing one's right thumb in the direction of the hole and turning in the direction of the right hand's curled fingers (i.e. clockwise) will fasten the screw, while pointing away from the hole and turning in the new direction (i.e. counterclockwise) will unfasten the screw.